Juan de Borja y Castro: Family origins and early life

 Juan was the third son of Francisco de Borja, 4th Duke of Gandía (later a Catholic saint) and his wife, Leonor de Castro.
 He was born accidentally in Bellpuig as his father was assisting at the courts Monzón as the head caballerizo representing Charles I at the time.

 Between 1539 and 1543, he lived with family members in Barcelona, coinciding with his father's stint as Viceroy of Catalonia.
 He later moved to Gandía when his father was named the duke.

 Juan was educated amongst the Jesuits at the Universidad de Gandía.
 In 1548, he was admitted into the Order of Santiago, which was by this time under the direct control of the Spanish monarchy.

-After the death of his mother in 1546, from 1550-51, he accompanied his father to Rome, where he was going to join the Jesuits.
+After the death of his mother in 1546, from 1550–51, he accompanied his father to Rome, where he was going to join the Jesuits.
 The pair returned to Oñati, from where Juan then proceeded to attend the prestigious University of Alcalá.

 Diplomat and Soldier

 After entering the service of Philip II of Spain as a staff member for Prince Carlos, he became a soldier at Gipuzkoa, where under the command of the contemporary Viceroy of Navarre, Vespasiano I Gonzaga, he took part in the defense of the province against the French during the Italian Wars.

-His diplomatic career began in 1569 when he was sent to Portugal as a substitute for the ambassador Fernando Carrillo Muñiz de Godoy y Valenzuela.
+His diplomatic career began in 1569 when he was sent to Portugal as a substitute for the ambassador Fernando Carrillo de Mendoza y Villarreal.
 There he worked as an intermediary between the court of Sebastian of Portugal with Margaret of Valois.
 He failed to dissuade the Portuguese king from undertaking his expedition to Africa, which occurred in 1578 with predictably disastrous results.

 In 1576, he went to Prague as the Spanish ambassador to Emperor Rudolph II of the Holy Roman Empire.
 He maintained this position until 1581, the same year in which he published his only known literary work, "Empresas Morales".